 “For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.” – Mark 10:45

-When we understand from scripture that Christ came to serve, we also see the beauty of his perfect humility in which we are suppose to emulate as leader of our family.
+When we understand from scripture that Christ came to serve, we also see the beauty of his perfect humility which we are supposed to emulate as leaders of our family.

 Humility is best describes as becoming low; the least of importance.
 From this we see that when God made the man the leader, it was to be the last and not the first—does that sound like it gives men the right to dominate his family?